PunchRockgroin/docs.spatie.be/resources/views/laravel-activitylog/v1/advanced-usage/using-placeholders.md

 $lastActivity = Activity::all()->last();
 $lastActivity->description; //returns 'The subject name is article name, the causer name is user name and Laravel is awesome';
 ```
+Be aware when using placeholders for long strings of content such as URLs or filenames.
+Placeholders are converted to the value prior to storage, and long descriptions may run into the VARCHAR limit of 255 characters.